IceClear/SeedVR2/README.md

 ## 📝 License

-This project is under the copyright of [ByteDance Seed](https://github.com/ByteDance-Seed).
-Redistribution and use should get permission from [ByteDance Seed](https://github.com/ByteDance-Seed).
+This project is under [Apache 2.0](https://github.com/ByteDance-Seed/SeedVR?tab=Apache-2.0-1-ov-file#readme).
+Redistribution and use should follow this license.

 ## 📧 Contact